Buy a Life Insurance Plan in a few clicks

 NPS Tier 2 is more like a regular savings account.
 You can put money in or take it out whenever you want.
 It is like having quick access to your cash for emergencies or small goals.
 But remember, your money doesn’t grow as fast as it does in Tier 1.

 National Pension Scheme Tier 1 vs Tier 2, which one should you choose?
 It depends on your goals.
-If you’re saving for retirement and want the best growth potential with tax benefits, Tier 1 is ideal.
+If you’re saving for your retirement plan and want the best growth potential with tax benefits, Tier 1 is ideal.
 But if you need easy access to your money and don’t mind lower returns, Tier 2 might be better.
-Many people have both to balance their needs.
+Many people have to balance their needs.

 1